 A: This question appears if you have requested configuration of face attributes.
 By default, all face attributes are subject to installation.
 Answer done to confirm it.
 If some attribute is not necessary, you can enter the keyword (number) related to it.
-For example, enter 7 to exclude the head pose recognition.
+For example, enter 3 to exclude recognition of emotions.
 Then enter done.

-'''

 Please select face features to install:

 - 1 [v] Age

 - 2 [v] Gender

 - 3 [v] Emotions

 - 4 [v] Beard

 - 5 [v] Glasses

 - 6 [v] Medicine masks

 Enter keyword to select matching choices or -keyword to clear selection.

 Enter "done" to save your selection and proceed to another step.

 face features> done

-'''